sjmikler/progress-table/README.md

 ## Alternatives

-* Progress bars: many of them are great and useful, but they do not provide pretty CLI logging
+* Progress bars: great for tracking progress, but they do not provide pretty CLI data display
+	* `tqdm`
+	* `Keras.utils.Progbar`

+* Libraries displaying data: great for presenting data, but they lack the tracking progress element
+	* `tabulate`
+    * `texttable`